-This dish is an absolute treat to make at home, and very easy once you have the ingredients!
+This authentic Thai Green Curry is an absolute treat to make at home, and very easy once you have the ingredients!
 Thai food is probably my top choice any night of the week, and I want it to taste like I ordered it from a restaurant.
-The only problem with loving Thai food and wanting to eat it ALL the time is that I have my American spices in the cupboard and fridge, and then my OTHER cupboard 🙂 Full of Asian food ingredients that you can’t skimp on if you want it to taste authentic.
+The only problem with loving Thai food and wanting to eat it ALL the time is that I have my American spices in the cupboard and fridge, and then my OTHER cupboard 🙂 Full of Asian food ingredients that you can’t skimp on if you want it to taste like the restaurant.
 So, here it goes, and I hope you will try it!

 One last tip for making an Asian market shopping list, for those of us who grew up eating “American” food, whatever that is, is that you may not be familiar with different brands of say curry, fish sauce, or even all the eggplant choices available.
 I seriously take an iPhone pic of the computer screen when I’m looking up a recipe, or google it in the store, and if they don’t have that exact brand/container then just get what they have, or ask someone nice in the store to help you.

-Ok, here is what I make at home, after much youtube video watching and my husband LOVES it!
+Ok, here is what I make at home after much youtube video watching and my husband LOVES it!
 It is also super fun to make for guests because it is treat for most people to eat, not a staple like at our house.
-This is a very traditional recipe, made with beef ( choose your meat type just like at a restuarant between pork, beef, chicken, and seafood).
-When we are being non traditional, I use whatever veggies we have like green beans, snap peas, ect, but that is no longer authentic green curry…its just this sauce is amazing on anything.
+This is a very traditional recipe, made with beef ( choose your meat type just like at a restaurant between pork, beef, chicken, and seafood).
+When we are being nontraditional, I use whatever veggies we have like green beans, snap peas, ect, but that is no longer authentic green curry…its just this sauce is amazing on anything.

 Ingredients (makes about 3 servings):